Bed in a Box Pros and Cons: When It Makes Sense (and When It Doesn’t)

 The real question: What do you value most for a good night’s sleep?

-Priority 1: Does it feel good when you’re laying on it?
+Priority 1: Does it feel good when you’re lying on it?

 Priority 2: Will it feel good for a really long time?